jku/repository-playground/playground/README.md

 * output of the signing event is a work in progress
 * failures in the actions are not visible to user
 * testing is still completely manual
-* Several actions are hacks more than mature implementations

 See [repo/](repo/), See [actions/](actions/)